 1 |

 Extended suspension due to exceeding temporary cessation of care (respite) provisions When a carer is absent from caring they can remain qualified for payment as long as the absences are not for more than 63 days.
 In limited circumstances, additional days, or an extension can be granted.
 Where a carer is qualified due to short term or episodic care, they may get less days on a pro-rata basis.
-See Absences for Carer Payment (CP) and Carer Allowance (CA).
+See Change of circumstances or absences for carer and/or care receiver.
 These days can only be used if the absence is temporary.
 If it is ongoing, suspend or cancel the payment as they are no longer providing care.
-The carer can enter a suspension period for 26 weeks if all of the following apply:
+The carer can enter a suspension period for 26 weeks if all the following apply:

 In these circumstances, a provisional automatic cancellation will be on the Benefit Action (BA) screen and the suspension should be coded for the same date of effect. |